mohithk100/tttTask_frontend/README.md

 the state of the component changes and triggers a request to fetch the text file.
 The axios library helps in handling the HTTP requests.
 * **The Table Component:** This component is responsible for rendering the word frequency table.
-The data fetched from the axios request is set to the Table component's state by passing thorugh props.
+The data fetched from the axios request is set to the Table component's state by passing through props.
 Based on the state the component maps the data to the table rows and dynamically renders the table.
 * **The Error Compoenent:** This component is responsible for form/input validation.
 It makes sures that only numeric data validated and also checks if N has exceeded unique number of words in the text based on the response recieved from the backend.